 The goal of these modules is to introduce you to Object-Oriented Programming.
 This will be the starting point of your C++ journey.
-Many languages are recommended to learn OOP.
-We decided to choose C++ since it's derived from your old friend C. Because this is a complex language, and in order to keep things simple, your code will comply with the C++98 standard.
+Many languages are recommended for learning OOP.
+We have chosen C++ since it is derived from your old friend, C. Because this is a complex language, and in order to keep things simple, your code will comply with the C++98 standard.

-We are aware modern C++ is way different in a lot of aspects.
-So if you want to become a proficient C++ developer, it's up to you to go further after the 42 Common Core!
+We are aware that modern C++ is very different in many aspects.
+So if you want to become a proficient C++ developer, it is up to you to go further after the 42 Common Core!